 Our Goal: To provide services that help break the cycles of interpersonal and family violence, to promote ongoing and quality education for staff and provide trauma-informed patient care.

-As a part of our commitment to caring, UNC Health Care should always be a safe place for patients to disclose any trauma that they have experienced, particularly those that may interfere with their health goals.
+As a part of our commitment to caring, UNC Health should always be a safe place for patients to disclose any trauma that they have experienced, particularly those that may interfere with their health goals.
 The Beacon Program is available to help any patients, family members of patients, and employees who have been impacted by intimate partner and family violence.
-We can always be reached at 984-974-0470.
+We can be reached at 984-974-0470.

 Beacon Program Services